jeremy-block/ProvMetrics/readme.md

 ```

+This script requires `python==3.10` and `spacy==5.3` - We recommend having python installed globally and use pip to install SpaCy.
+SpaCy is used for calculating the similarity of terms searched for in a dataset.

 ## Usage

 Prepare a folder containing the interaction history logs of the people doing investigations (JSON format.
 Each document is a session).